 If it improves, you may run one more cycle—but stop after two.

-Dampen a lint-free cloth with warm distilled water.
+Moisten a lint-free cloth with warm distilled water.

 Gently press the nozzle plate (the metallic strip) onto the cloth.